yan-fung/react-weather-app/README.md

-# Getting Started with React Weather Forecasting App
+# React Weather Forecasting App

 The weather forecasting application built with React and JSX.
 - Users are able to see the name and country of the city the forecast is for.